 Specific gravity is the ratio of the mass of bitumen to the mass of water, both of which have the same volume.

-Each bitumen has a certain amount of specific gravity.
+Each bitumen has a specific gravity.
 As a result, this property is used to measure the number of impurities in the bitumen.
 It is also used for calculations.

 We use a pycnometer to measure this property.
 First, weigh the pycnometer, then fill it with bitumen and weigh it again.
-In the same way, fill the pycnometer with water and weigh it.
+Similarly, fill the pycnometer with water and weigh it.
 We subtract the weight of the pycnometer from the readings of the pycnometer filled with water and oil.
 The ratio of bitumen weight to water weight is equal to the specific gravity of bitumen.

 6. Solubility in TCE

 This test is performed to measure the purity of bitumen.
 This test detects non-oil impurities.
 For this purpose, 2 grams of bitumen is dissolved in 125 ml of trichloroethylene.
 The solution is weighed and then filtered through Whatman paper.
-Impurities are washed and dried and finally weighed.
-The percentage of impurities should not be more than 1% because it indicates the low quality of bitumen.
-High impurity in bitumen will have low adhesion strength.
+Impurities are washed, dried, and finally weighed.
+The percentage of impurities should not exceed 1%, as this indicates a low-quality bitumen.
+High impurities in bitumen will result in low adhesion strength.

 Insoluble matter (%) = mass of insoluble materials/mass of bitumen sample